phongduong/my-portfolio/data/posts/set-up-gulpjs-for-your-project.md

 gulp
 ```

-You will see the output about information of your task
+You will see the output about the information of your task

 ```
 [14:11:15] Using gulpfile F:\app\gulptest\gulpfile.js